PSModule/Invoke-Pester/README.md

   The entire suite runs, capturing all failures before deciding on pass/fail.
 - **Allowed Failures / Coverage Threshold**:
   You can configure if any test failure leads to a fail, or whether certain coverage levels must be met.
-- **Default Behavior**:
-  If any test fails, the job fails at the end (exit code != 0).
-You can change this via `Run_Exit` or `Run_Throw`.

-## Artifact Management

-- **Test Result Artifacts**
-  - By default, if `TestResult_Enabled` is true, the action saves a test result file (XML/JSON) to `TestResult_OutputPath` and uploads it with
-    GitHub's `actions/upload-artifact`.
-- **Coverage Report Artifacts**
-  - If `CodeCoverage_Enabled` is true, a coverage file (Cobertura, JaCoCo, etc.) is generated and uploaded similarly.
-- **Naming & Paths**
-  - You can override default filenames or directories in your config or direct inputs.
-- **Logs & Extras**
-  - Generally, the action only uploads essential coverage and test result files, though you can adapt it to collect additional logs if needed.

-## Step Summary & Coverage Reporting

-- **Detailed Markdown Summary**:
-  Displays overall test results (passed, failed, skipped) and coverage in a table.
-- **Collapsible Breakdown**:
-  Each container or test file can be expanded for deeper inspection.
-- **Always Visible**:
-  Even if the action fails, the summary is posted so you can quickly see why.

-## Potential Pitfalls

-- If your tests are in a subfolder and `Path` or `Run_Path` isn't updated, you might discover zero tests.
-- Code coverage can differ between breakpoint-based (default) and profiler-based methods—choose which suits your environment (`CodeCoverage_UseBreakpoints`).
-- Containers are optional in Pester 5.
-If you rely on them but name them incorrectly, Pester might skip them.

-## Automation Notes

-- **Threshold Enforcement**: You can parse `CoveragePercent` from the outputs in a subsequent step and fail the build if coverage is below X%.
-- **Automatic Notifications**: Use the published JSON outputs (e.g., `Failed`) to highlight failing tests in Slack or Teams.
-- **Versioning & Releases**: If `FailedCount` is zero, you could trigger a deployment or release pipeline automatically.

 ## Usage